-- monitoring all aspects of the Scheme's investments and reporting on a quarterly basis to the Committee; - confirming on a quarterly basis whether the Scheme's investments comply with the SIPO, the Ethical Investment Policy and the Responsible Investment Statement; and - advising on the appointment of any external fund managers and on the overall strategy and tactical asset allocation for each Fund.
+- monitoring all aspects of the Scheme's investments and reporting on a quarterly basis to the Committee; - confirming on a quarterly basis whether the Scheme's investments comply with the SIPO and the Ethical Investment Policy; and - advising on the appointment of any external fund managers and on the overall strategy and tactical asset allocation for each Fund.

-2. Investment philosophy
+2. Investment philosophy and beliefs